bhisaac/5eFP/5eFP-SRD.md

 **Languages:** Two of your choice

-**Equipment:** Either a scholar's kit or an alternate tool based on specialty and a belt pouch containing 1 coin
+**Equipment:** Either a scholar's kit or you may choose an alternate tool based on specialty and a belt pouch containing 1 coin

 ### Specialty